Eleanor Coppola

-Early life
+Early and personal life

 Eleanor Coppola was born Eleanor Jessie Neil on May 4, 1936, in Los Angeles, California.
 Her father was a political cartoonist for the Los Angeles Examiner who died when she was 10 years old.
 She and her two brothers were raised by their mother, Delphine Neil (née Lougheed) in Sunset Beach, California.
+She has English and Irish ancestry.
 Her brother Bill became a noted visual effects artist.
 She graduated from UCLA with a degree in applied design and was a member of the women's fraternity Alpha Chi Omega (Alpha Psi chapter).

 While working on the set of the 1963 horror film Dementia 13, she met her future husband Francis Ford Coppola.
 Her position was assistant art director, and he was making his directorial debut with the film.
 They had been dating for several months when Eleanor discovered in 1963 that she was pregnant.
 Initially, Eleanor considered giving the baby up for adoption, but he convinced her otherwise.
-The couple married in Las Vegas on February 2, 1963, and gave birth to their first son Gian-Carlo Coppola.
+The couple married in Las Vegas on February 2, 1963, and Eleanor later gave birth to their first son, Gian-Carlo Coppola.
 Years later, Eleanor gave birth to Roman and Sofia Coppola.

+Career

 Film career

 Eleanor was a constant presence on films directed by her famous family members.
 Her contributions to cinema consists of mainly documentaries in which she acted as director, cinematographer, videographer, and writer.

 Many of her documentaries consist of behind-the-scenes looks at such films as The Virgin Suicides and Marie Antoinette, which were directed by her daughter Sofia Coppola.
 In her documentaries, she captured the struggles that endangered her family's films even before they made it onto the big screen.
-Through her film work, Eleanor Coppola was able to illustrate not only what goes into a film financially, but also capture the emotional toll filmmaking has on the individuals on and off the camera.
+Through her film work, Eleanor Coppola was able to not only illustrate what goes into a film financially, but also capture the emotional toll filmmaking has on the individuals on and off the camera.